Scholar: Independent scholars

 An independent scholar is anyone who conducts scholarly research outside universities and traditional academia.
 In 2010, twelve percent of US history scholars were independent.
 Independent scholars typically have a Master's degree or PhD.
 In history, independent scholars can be differentiated from popular history hosts for television shows and amateur historians "by the level to which their publications utilize the analytical rigour and academic writing style".

 In previous centuries, some independent scholars achieved renown, such as Samuel Johnson and Edward Gibbon during the 18th century and Charles Darwin and Karl Marx in the 19th century, and Sigmund Freud, Sir Steven Runciman, Robert Davidsohn and Nancy Sandars in the 20th century.
 There was also a tradition of the man of letters, such as Evelyn Waugh.
 The term "man of letters" derives from the French term belletrist or homme de lettres but is not synonymous with "an academic".
 In the 17th and 18th centuries, the term Belletrist(s) came to be applied to the literati: the French participants in—sometimes referred to as "citizens" of—the Republic of Letters, which evolved into the salon aimed at edification, education, and cultural refinement.

 In the United States, a professional association exists for independent scholars: this association is the National Coalition of Independent Scholars.
 In Canada, the equivalent professional association is the Canadian Academy of Independent Scholars (in association with Simon Fraser University).
 Similar organizations exist around the world.
 Membership in a professional association generally entails a degree of post-secondary education and established research.
 When independent scholars participate in academic conferences, they may be referred to as an unaffiliated scholar, since they do not hold a position in a university or other institution.

 While independent scholars may earn an income from part-time teaching, speaking engagements, or consultant work, the University of British Columbia calls earning an income the biggest challenge of being an independent scholar.
 Due to challenges of making a living as a scholar without an academic position, "[m]any independent scholars depend on having a gainfully employed partner".
 To get access to libraries and other research facilities, independent scholars have to seek permission from universities.

 Writer Megan Kate Nelson's article "Stop Calling Me Independent" says the term "marginalizes unaffiliated scholars" and is unfairly seen as an indicator of "professional failure".
-Rebecca Bodenheimer says that independent scholars like her attending conferences who do not have a university name on their official name badge feel like the "independent scholar" term is perceived as a "signal that a scholar is either unwanted by the academy or unwilling to commit to the sacrifices necessary to succeed as an academic."
+Rebecca Bodenheimer says that independent scholars, like herself, attending conferences and who also do not have a university name on their official name badge, feel like the "independent scholar" term is perceived as a "signal that a scholar is either unwanted by the academy or unwilling to commit to the sacrifices necessary to succeed as an academic".